dstien/restunts2/README.md

 ```
 C:\STUNTS> wd -co=80 -li=50 -invoke=restunto.dbg restunto.exe /smt
 ```
-Watcom also supports remote debugging. `LDFLAGS` can be set for the `dos` make target to produce debug data in DWARF or CodeView format for use with other debuggers.
+Watcom also supports remote debugging. `LDFLAGS` can be set for the `dos16` make target to produce debug data in DWARF or CodeView format for use with other debuggers.
 See the [Open Watcom Linker User's Guide](https://open-watcom.github.io/open-watcom-v2-wikidocs/lguide.pdf) for details.

 Since code and data alignments are preserved, restunts can be debugged side by side with the original game for comparison.